Woman wearing a waist trainer belt

 Woman holding a Mediterranean based healthy plate of food

-As you age, the function of an enzyme in your body, AMPK, starts to decline and can be the culprit of your unwanted belly fat.
-Incorporating a nutrient that boosts your AMPK levels can help promote cellular metabolism and burn belly fat.
-Incorporating this nutrient along with a dedicated diet and exercise regimen is a great way to cut belly fat without the use of a waist trainer.
+As you age, the function of an enzyme in your body, AMPK, starts to decline and can be the culprit of unwanted belly fat.
+Incorporating a supplement that boosts your AMPK levels can help promote cellular metabolism and burn that stubborn abdominal (and overall) fat.

 Abdominal exercises and AMPK activators are stepping stones to a tighter tummy—but, what you eat on a daily basis is even more important.
-We recommend adhering to a Mediterranean based diet with fresh fruits, veggies, whole grains, lean protein and healthy fats.
+We recommend adhering to a Mediterranean-based diet with fresh fruits, veggies, whole grains, lean protein and healthy fats.
 Your diet should include enough nutrient rich calories to support your height, weight, age and gender.

 Not sure where to start?
 A doctor can give you a daily calorie goal, as well as your macronutrient numbers (the amount of protein, carbs and fats you should be eating throughout the day).

-Eating properly and getting exercise might not offer the quick fix that a waist trainer advertises—but you can bet the benefits of a healthy weight loss journey will last for much longer than this device's popularity!
+Eating properly and getting exercise might not offer the quick fix that a waist trainer advertises—but you can bet the benefits of a healthy weight journey will last for much longer than this device's popularity!

 About the Author: Andrew Davis is a graduate of Pace University NYC with a Bachelor of Arts in Psychology.
 He has more than a decade's worth of experience in content and social media in the health and wellness space.
 An avid traveler, Andrew also has volunteered as an English teacher and humanitarian in countries throughout Asia.